(Approved by the Library Board January 22, 2007; Amended April 19, 2009 and September 22, 2009; Revised October 19, 2015; November 19, 2018.)

 Patron use is the most powerful influence on the Library's collection.
 Serious consideration is given to purchasing patron-requested materials when these requests meet collection objectives.
 In addition to purchase requests, circulation and holds levels are all closely monitored, triggering the purchase of new items and additional copies of high demand titles.
 In addition to patron demand, selections are made to provide depth and diversity of viewpoint to the existing collection.

-Inherent in the collection development philosophy is an appreciation for each patron of the St. Louis County Library.
-The Library does not place a value on one patron's needs or preferences over another's.
+Inherent in the collection development philosophy is an appreciation for each patron of the St. Louis County Library, and recognition of the diversity of the community served.
 The Library upholds the rights of each individual to privately read, listen to, and view the full range of published thought and ideas.
 All materials selected under this policy are protected by the First Amendment of the United States Constitution.
 The Library subscribes to the principles embodied in the Library Bill of Rights and its interpretations, Freedom to Read Statement and Freedom to View Statement adopted by the American Library Association.
 Collection development and management decisions are based on the merit of the work as it relates to the Library's mission and its ability to meet the needs and interests of the community.
 Decisions are not based on any anticipated approval or disapproval of the material.
 Only parents and guardians have the right and responsibility to guide and direct the reading, listening, and viewing choices of their own minor children.
 The Library does not stand in the place of parents (in loco parentis).

 Ultimate responsibility for the selection of materials lies with the Library Director within the framework of the policy set by the Board of Trustees.
 Direct selection of Library materials is delegated to staff qualified for this duty by education, training, interest and job classification.